Pedro-J/repo-game-of-three/README.md

 and run them.
 To do this, open the directories /game-of-three and game-of-three-player on your IDE and follow the instructions on their readme.md.

-# 2 - Runnning the server
+# 2 - Running the server

 - This application uses tomcat that runs on port 8080 and redis that runs on 6379, those ports must be available.